makersacademy/CV/README.md

 ## What I have gotten out of Makers Academy

 #### Skills

 Got lots of new mad skills.
 By the end of week 6, our group of 4 people had built an airBnb clone called [makersBnB](https://github.com/hanrattyjen/makersbnb) using Ruby and Sinatra, all fully-tested and working and looking good.

+In week 9, our group of 6 decided to build a test-driven blogging platform using Django and Python even though our combined experience was minimal.
+In 5 days we managed to build something to be proud of with a lot of potential.
+This increased our confidence massively and we can now see that we do have that ability to move between different languages.

-This increased my confidence massively and now that I know what can be done in only a few days, I'm very excited to see what I can achieve in the next 6 weeks, 6 months and 6 years.
+Now that I know what can be done in only a few days, I'm very excited to see what I can achieve in the next 6 weeks, 6 months and 6 years.

 #### Focus